Tutorial | Model monitoring in different contexts#

 The starter project is based on the Kaggle Pokemon dataset.
 First review the Design Flow zone.

-• After some basic data cleaning in the Prepare recipe, we have built a standard multi-class prediction model to predict the type of Pokemon using Dataiku’s AutoML tool, and then deployed it to the Flow.
+After some basic data cleaning in the Prepare recipe, the starter project includes a standard multi-class prediction model to predict the type of Pokemon using Dataiku’s AutoML tool, and then deployed it to the Flow.

 Once you understand the basic use case at hand, build the Flow before moving ahead to the monitoring instructions.